FrancescoPaoloL/LearningNLP/readme.md

     - <b><i>N-grams</i></b>: Capturing sequences of N words to consider local context.
     - <b><i>Term Frequency-Inverse Document Frequency (TF-IDF)</i></b>: Assigning weights to words based on their importance in a document relative to a corpus of documents.
         - We even have a specific example when we use TF-IDF vectorization.
+    - <b><i>Documents Similarity</i></b>: document distance in NLP refers to quantifying how similar or dissimilar two or more text documents are.
+A very common metrics include cosine similarity, so I've done a script which calculates and compares cosine similarity between three pairs of matrices.
+It does this using both a library version and a custom "from scratch" version of the cosine similarity calculation function.
     - TODO

 In the 'FeatureEngineering' directory, you can find simple examples of how to use these techniques.

 ### [WIP]